traefik/traefik/docs/content/providers/docker.md

 !!! warning "TCP and HTTP"

-    If you declare a TCP Router/Service, it will prevent Traefik from automatically create an HTTP Router/Service (like it does by default if no TCP Router/Service is defined).
+    If you declare a TCP Router/Service, it will prevent Traefik from automatically creating an HTTP Router/Service (like it does by default if no TCP Router/Service is defined).
     You can declare both a TCP Router/Service and an HTTP Router/Service for the same container (but you have to do so manually).

 ### Specific Options